-The Euro versus the US dollar (USD) is the most popular currency pair by traded volume in the world.
-It's so established today, that it's easy to forget that fewer than 20 years ago, the Forex (FX) pair, didn't even exist.
-This article is going to take a brief look at the history of the Forex EUR USD currency pair.
+This article is going to take a brief look at Forex history, with a focus on the Forex EUR USD currency pair.
 We'll take a look at the origins of this FX pair in the greater arch of Forex history, before investigating how central bank action and other factors have affected its Forex historical data.

 History of the Euro Currency: US Dollar vs Euro History:

 We start our recollection of the history of forex trading in the 90s.

 The status of Forex markets in the late 90s was significantly different from today.

 Back then, the German Deutschmark against the US dollar was one of the biggest pairs in all of FX history, along with the French Franc versus the US dollar.

 It didn't take long before the course of currency exchange history in the history of Forex trading changed - on January 1, 1999, the Euro came into existence.

 Since then, Forex history hasn't been the same.